 Mindfulness Journal Book Review

 This book’s brief overview mentions how “mainstream” mindfulness has become, but how little we actually understand of mindfulness.
 It’s not a simple concept of being aware of your surroundings.
-Catherine writes “To paraphrase Kabat-Zinn, mindfulness can be defined as paying deliberate attention to your life in the present moment without judgement.”
+Catherine writes “To paraphrase Kabat-Zinn, mindfulness can be defined as paying deliberate attention to your life in the present moment without judgment.”
 To practice mindfulness, some key suggestions were:

 - “…observe the sensory details of your experience …” during a few moments of your day